MistyCommunity/Documentation/src/content/net-sdk/mistyrobotics-common/data.md

 public int Height { get; set; }
 ```

-* `Image` (`IList<float>`) - A matrix of size `Height` x `Width` containing individual values of type `float`.
+* `Image` (`IList<float>`) - A matrix of size `Height`×`Width` containing individual values of type `float`.
 Each value represents the distance (in millimeters) from Misty's depth sensor for a pixel in the captured image.
 For example, if you point the sensor at a flat wall 2 meters away, most of the values in the matrix should be around 2000. **Note:** As Misty moves further away from objects, each pixel value represents a larger surface area.
 Conversely, if Misty moves closer to an object, each pixel represents a smaller surface area.

 ```csharp
 public IList<float> Image { get; set; }